openrport/openrport/docs/no13-vault.md

 `value`: text, required representing the encrypted "body" of the document.
 All other columns hold clear text values.
 This column stores the encrypted data.

-`type`: text, required  ENUM('text', 'secrete', 'markdown', 'string') The frontend needs this type to render and display values properly.
+`type`: text, required  ENUM('text', 'secrete', 'markdown', 'string') Type of the secret value.

-### Change a secured value
+### Change a vault entry
-You need to provide all fields like that you used to create a value.
+You need to provide all fields like those you used to create a vault entry.
 Partial updates are not supported.
 Additionally, you need to provide `id` of a stored value in the request url.
 You can get it by using the listing API.
 You get the id also when you store a new value.

 ```
 curl -X PUT 'http://localhost:3000/api/v1/vault/1' \